Medical Negligence Solicitors in Chester

 How long does a medical negligence claim take?

-Unlike the three-year deadline for requesting compensation, there is no statutory processing time for finalising an application.
-The average duration is around 18 months, but it can take longer.
+Unlike the three-year deadline for requesting compensation, there is no statutory processing time for finalising an application in England and Wales.
+The average duration is around 18 months, but it can take longer, as opposed to personal injury claims.
 For instance:

 - if the other party denies their care was negligent and believes your injury was a pre-existing illness, or;